 - The area of the carpark where the camper vans are is usually in the furthest corner from the main entrance where you’re less of a pain.
 Don’t park super close to the doors.

 - 24 hour Walmarts are best.
-Not only will you being parked in a carpark look less weird as you could just be shopping, but they’re more receptive to overnight campers.
+Not only will you being parked in a carpark look less weird.
+They’re more receptive to overnight campers too.
 Plus there’s a toilet should you need to get up in the middle of the night!

-If you’ve signed up to Planet Fitness like we did in order to shower, then you can usually get away with staying in their carpark.
+If you’ve signed up to Planet Fitness like we did in order to shower, then you can usually get away with parking overnight in their carparks.
 We did this a couple of times during our road trip and had no issues.

 We’ve read that it works best if you get one of their Planet Fitness stickers to place on your van so that they know you’re a member.